SRINETHIR/Hardware-Design/README.md

 ```
 sudo snap install leafpad
 ```
-The snippet fd commands are used to open the leafpad editor, compile and run the written program
+The snippet for commands are used to open the leafpad editor, compile and run the written program
 ```
 leafpad <Given name of the C file – sum1ton.c> &
 gcc <Name of the C file – sum1ton.c>